Important safety information for Apple TV

-WARNING: To reduce the risk of fire or electric shock, do not expose Apple TV to rain, liquid, moisture, excessive heat or naked flame.
+WARNING: To reduce the risk of fire or electric shock, do not expose Apple TV to rain, liquid, moisture, excessive heat, or naked flame.

+Lightning cable and connector.
 Avoid prolonged skin contact with the connector when the Lightning cable is plugged into a power source, because it may cause discomfort or injury.
 Avoid situations where your skin is in contact with the Lightning connector for a long period of time when it’s plugged in.
-For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow or your body.
+For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow, or your body.
 Take special care if you have a physical condition that affects your ability to detect heat against the body.

 Discoloration of the Lightning connector after regular use is normal.
 Dirt, debris, and exposure to liquids may cause discoloration.
 To remove the discoloration or if the cable becomes warm during use or won’t charge the Siri Remote, disconnect the Lightning cable from your computer or power adapter and clean it with a soft, dry, lint-free cloth.
 Do not use liquids or cleaning products when cleaning the Lightning connector.